xlight05/katacoda-scenarios/cellery/hello-world/step6.md

 We will be modifying the HTML page and dockerizing the page in this step.

 We have prepared a hello world sample and the required Dockerfile to containerize the Hello world.
+`cd /root/workspace`{{execute}}

 Open the hello world html by clicking the following link and edit it as you like.
 `index.html`{{open}}